Cloud9 League of Legends: Fourth LCS title

 After their defeat in the 2021 World Championship quarterfinals, Perkz and Vulcan left the team, and Cloud9 signed Summit, Beserker, and Winsome as players and Nick "LS" Desare as their new head coach.
 After a strong 3–1 start to the split, falling only to heavy favorite Team Liquid, it was announced less than an hour before Cloud9's first match of week three that LS had been dismissed as head coach.
 Regardless, Cloud9 would end the regular split in sole position of second place, but would end the spring split playoffs in fourth after 0–3 defeats to both 100 Thieves and Evil Geniuses, only managing to beat Golden Guardians in a best of 5 during the first round of the losers bracket.
 On May 2, Isles, Summit, and Winsome departed Cloud9.

+Cloud9 brought back Bok "Reapered" Han-gyu as head coach and replaced Ibrahim "Fudge" Allami in the top lane with rising Korean talent Park "Thanatos" Seung-gyu from LCK Challengers.

 Rivalries

 Team SoloMid

 Team SoloMid and Cloud9, two of the oldest professional Western League of Legends teams, developed a rivalry as a result of their four consecutive North American League of Legends Championship Series (NA LCS) finals matches from Summer 2013 to Spring 2015.
 In 2013, former Team SoloMid manager Jack Etienne purchased the contracts of the players of Cloud9, and the team's first season was in the 2013 NA LCS Summer Split.
 Earlier that year, Team SoloMid had won the 2013 Spring Split, making them the defending champions of the LCS.
 The first meeting between the teams took place in Cloud9's first-ever LCS Regular Season match on June 12, 2013; Cloud9 went on to win the match.
 Cloud9 defeated Team SoloMid in the 2013 Summer and 2014 Spring finals.
 In the following two LCS Finals, Team SoloMid defeated Cloud9 in both the 2014 Summer and 2015 Spring finals.

 They met again in three consecutive NA LCS playoffs from Spring 2016 to Spring 2017; Team SoloMid won each match, which included the 2016 Summer and 2017 Spring finals.
 Cloud9 defeated Team SoloMid in the 2018 Summer semifinals.
 The same year, Cloud9 took down Team SoloMid in the 2018 World Championship play-ins, eliminating Team SoloMid from qualifying for the World Championship.
 In 2019, Team SoloMid defeated swept Cloud9 in the 2019 Spring semifinals match.
 Team SoloMid handed Cloud9 their only loss in the 2020 Spring Regular Season.
 Team SoloMid eliminated Cloud9 in Summer 2020 Playoffs, which also prevented Cloud9 from securing a spot at the 2020 World Championship.
 The following year Cloud9 returned the favor, defeating Team SoloMid in the 2021 Summer Playoffs, eliminating them from post-season contention and in doing so, Cloud9 claimed the finals spot at Worlds 2021.